-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Starting off as separate devices drivers could install in their automobiles, they’ve quickly made their way into becoming installed by auto manufacturers as either standard or optional equipment.
 And with each successive model year, there are more and more cars on the road equipped with on-board GPS navigation systems.

-We’ve talked in the past about how such systems can do more harm than good, since they can serve as a significant driver distraction.
+We’ve talked in the past about how such systems can do more harm than good since they can serve as a significant driver distraction.
 Not extremely interesting, but a case currently before the Supreme Court of the United States, involving a different type of GPS and automobiles, has certainly grabbed our attention.

 In his case, government agents put a self-contained GPS device that allowed authorities to track where Jones drove.
 That tracking allowed the government to conduct a secret investigation of Jones’ activities and was used to compile evidence used to initially convict Jones.

 That conviction was overturned since the same FBI agents that conducted the investigation and installed the GPS unit on Jones’ car didn’t have a search warrant.
-The Obama administration is arguing that police have no requirement to obtain a warrant, since they don’t consider the electronic tracking a search.
+The Obama administration is arguing that police have no requirement to obtain a warrant since they don’t consider the electronic tracking a search.

 The government’s argument seemed to stun Chief Justice John Roberts, who asked the Justice Department’s lawyer “so your answer is yes, you could tomorrow decide that you put a GPS device on every one of our cars, follow us for a month; no problem under the Constitution?”

-While we don’t expect a decision to be handed down on this case until June, 2012, we’d love to know your thoughts.
+While we don’t expect a decision to be handed down on this case until June 2012, we’d love to know your thoughts.
 So we’ll go ahead and ask each of you this question: